h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 ![0.8-low-threshold](assets/0.8-low-threshold.jpg)

 Every time you view the **Group Disparity** table, you will notice that a given row will have all its values equal to **1.00000**: this will be the reference level.
 In other words, the benchmark (1/Male) should be one as it provides the level to compare.
 As mentioned on task 3, following the established four-fifths rule, user-defined thresholds are set to 0.8 and 1.25 by default(1).
 These thresholds will generally detect if the model is (on average) treating the non-reference group 20% more or less favorably than the reference group.
-Users are encouraged to set the user-defined thresholds to align with their organization's guidance on fairness thresholds.
+Users are encouraged to set the user-defined thresholds to align with their organization's guidance on fair thresholds.

 As we observe, across the multiple metrics, we can see that the **False Positive Rate Disparity** is out of range of the **0.8** and **1.25** thresholds(2).
 In particular, the **Female** class will be wrongly labeled as default  **0.75619**(~75%) as often as **Male's**.
 This value of ~75% is out of the acceptable range and will impact the **Male** class, given that it will give the **Male** class a higher **False Positive Rate** while leading to more **Males** being wrongly categorized in terms of default.